MILD: Multi-Layer Diffusion Strategy for Complex and Precise Multi-IP Aware Human Erasing: Introduction

+For example, in Figure~\ref{fig:freq}, standard LDM always fails to remove the target cleanly and instead hallucinates a new human-like figure at the masked region.
+Notably, the generated content retains dominant visual hints, such as ``human'', implying that semantic features from the removed subject have leaked into the generation process.

-These limitations highlight a fundamental challenge: \emph{most existing methods treat object removal as an unified generation task, without explicitly decoupling the generation pathways for different foreground instances.} This framework often leads to semantic interference and content entanglement, especially in multi-IP or object-dense scenes, where features from one instance may bleed into others and degrade both the quality and controllability of the output.
+These limitations reveal a fundamental challenge: \emph{most existing approaches treat object removal as a unified generation task without explicitly disentangling the generation paths of different foreground instances}.
+This framework often leads to semantic interference and content entanglement, particularly in multi-interactive-person (Multi-IP) or object-dense scenes, where features from one instance may permeate into others, degrading output quality and controllability.

-To address these challenges, we introduce \emph{\textbf{Multi-Layer Diffusion (MILD)}}, a diffusion-based strategy that reformulates human erasing as a disentangled, layer-wise, instance-aware generation process.
-As illustrated in Figure~\ref{fig:intro}, MILD achieves high-fidelity removal in three representative challenges: human-human occlusions, human-object entanglements, and human-background interferences, which represent typical scenarios where existing methods tend to perform suboptimally.
-Our contributions are threefold:
+To address this challenge, we propose MILD (Multi-Layer Diffusion) strategy, a theoretically grounded framework for human-centric object removal.
+We first theoretically analyze the source of semantic leakage by introducing the Cross-Domain Attention Gap (CAG) to quantify attention flow discrepancies between foreground and background regions.
+Theoretical analysis demonstrates that enlarging CAG significantly reduces semantic leakage, inspiring our core design principle: \emph{maximizing the attention gap through architectural separation}.

+Guided by this theory, MILD reformulates human erasing as a layered diffusion process, establishing independent diffusion paths for each target instance and the background to achieve instance-level disentanglement.
+Specifically, MILD employs a shared UNet backbone with domain-specific LoRA adapters, ensuring scalability while maintaining attention domain separation between foreground and background.
+To enhance instance awareness in complex scenarios, we introduce Human Morphology Guidance (HMG), which injects human pose and parsing priors to preserve structural integrity under occlusion.
+Furthermore, the Spatially-Modulated Attention (SMA) module applies mask-conditioned constraints to attention logits, further expanding CAG and achieving exponential leakage suppression.
+This design not only enables more thorough instance removal but also produces flexibly recomposable layered outputs, supporting diverse scene editing operations.

-\begin{itemize} \item \textbf{MILD dataset.} A high-quality human erasing dataset is curated capturing diverse scenes with challenging poses, occlusions, and human-instance interactions.
-This dataset provides paired images with precise removal masks and realistic background, enabling rigorous evaluation of human erasing models in real-world scenarios.
+To advance research in this field, we release a high-quality human-erasing dataset with diverse scenes, challenging poses, occlusions, and interactions.
+It provides paired images with precise masks and realistic backgrounds for rigorous real-world evaluation of human-removal models.

-\item \textbf{Multi-Layer Diffusion Strategy (MILD).} We propose a MILD backbone that decomposes generation process into multiple semantically separated LoRA-based generation pathways, producing composable outputs corresponding to masked instances and the background.
-To further enhance performance, we introduce Human Morphology Guidance for instance-level understanding and Spatially-Modulated Attention for spatially conditioned attention control, enabling precise removal with minimal semantic leakage in complex scenes.